JetBrains/ring-ui/components/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

-### 29-06-2016: Added suffix "ring-" for constants in palette/palette.scss:
+### 29-06-2016: Added "ring-" suffix to the constants in palette/palette.scss:

 Before:
 ```